simvux/room-reg-impl/README.md

 It does not rely on any code or infrastructure from the project that was shut-down.

+*This repository is not for hosting a dedicated game server, it's for hosting the actual lobby browser web service*

 ### Changing client API URL

 To switch your client to use a different web url; visit the folder `<configuration-folder>/qt-config.ini` and change these fields (while the client *is not running*)